glisak/Rhetos-wiki/Development-environment-setup.md

 Rhetos packages define the content of the Rhetos server.
 This section describes **the initialization of the packages configuration files**, but with no packages selected.
 That will result with an *empty* Rhetos server being deployed.

 1. In the **RhetosServer** folder:
-    * Copy "Template.RhetosPackages.config" file to "RhetosPackages.config", if the target file does not already exist.
+    * Create a copy if the "Template.RhetosPackages.config" file and rename the copy to "RhetosPackages.config", if the target file does not already exist.
-    * Copy "Template.RhetosPackageSources.config" file to "RhetosPackageSources.config", if the target does not already exist.
+    * Create a copy if the "Template.RhetosPackageSources.config" file and rename the copy to "RhetosPackageSources.config", if the target does not already exist.
 2. Verify that the RhetosServer is configured correctly by opening command prompt at `RhetosServer\bin` folder and running `DeployPackages.exe`.
-    * The last printed line should be "*[Trace] DeployPackages: Done.*".
     * The output may include "*[Error] DeploymentConfiguration: No packages*" and "*[Error] DeployPackages: WARNING: Empty assembly...*", because no packages are provided in the "RhetosPackages.config".
       This is ok for now.
+    * The last printed line should be "*[Trace] DeployPackages: Done.*".

 ## IIS setup